envisioning/vocab/vocab/directed-evolution.md

 ---
 category: CORE, ARCH
+generality:
+- 0.675
+- 0.655
+- 0.63
+- 0.605
+- 0.58
+- 0.56
+- 0.535
 slug: directed-evolution
 summary: Use of evolutionary algorithms to iteratively improve ML models or algorithms by mimicking the process of natural selection.
 title: Directed Evolution
 ---